yawnoc/constituents-extraction/exponentially-modified-gaussian.md

   https://doi.org/10.1002/cem.1343

-## Derivation from first principles
+## Conway's derivation from first principles

 The only way to be satisfied is to derive it yourself.